almet/notmyidea/content/code/2024-06-03-readeck-api-extract-as-md.md

 I've installed [readeck](https://readeck.org/en/) to track the articles I read, and I'm currently trying to make it a database for the quotes I do.
-Because there is a nice Firefox addon I hope it will be convenient to use.
+Because there is a nice Firefox add-on I hope it will be convenient to use.

 Readeck proposes an API to retrieve the data it stores, and I wanted to leverage it to build [my weeknotes](/weeknotes) citations.